marchamm/burst-animation/README.md

 ```

 ## Options
-To quickly adjust the behaviour of the burst there are custom data attributes.
-They will override the defaults.
+Quickly adjust the behaviour of the burst with custom data attributes to override defaults.

-#### Using data-attributes
+#### Custom data attributes, example:
 ```
   <div
     class="burst"